top of page

 Priests and deacons provide sacramental preparation for engaged couples, including formation on the Church's teaching regarding marriage, the family, and the Rite of Matrimony.

-The Office of Matrimonial Concerns and Dispensations at the Diocese of Charleston helps priests and deacons working with couples who require premarital dispensations, dispensations from canonical form, and permissions concerning marriage.
+Our deacons also work with couples who require premarital dispensations, dispensations from canonical form, and permissions concerning marriage.

 Resources and More Information